 Fluorescent Bulb Recycling Program

-[Also: How to Clean Up a Broken Fluorescent]
+[Also below: How to Clean Up a Broken Fluorescent bulb]

 Fluorescent light bulbs, including CFLs (compact fluorescent lightbulbs), should never be thrown in the trash because they contain mercury vapor.
 All fluorescent lamps (light bulbs) should be disposed of in accordance with state laws.
 As of May 1, 2008 the MA DEP’s Mercury Management Act “prohibits any person, household, business, school, healthcare facility or state or municipal government from knowingly disposing of a mercury-added product.”
 Straight fluorescent lamps with a “green-cap” claim to have low mercury content, but these lamps should also be recycled under the new mercury management law.